The Ultimate Guide to Iceland's Diamond Circle

 Hljodaklettar (“Echo rocks”/“The Whispering Cliffs”)

 Hljóðaklettar is a distinctive cluster of columnar rocks located in Jökulsárgljúfur canyon, just by the entrance of Vesturdalur valley.
-Angled in a strange and diagonal manner, this captivating feature is closed during the winter months but should be a staple for any summer travellers looking to discover just how unique Iceland’s nature can be.
+Angled in a strange and diagonal manner, this captivating feature is closed during the winter months but should be a staple for any summer travelers looking to discover just how unique Iceland’s nature can be.

 Given this varied list of sites and attractions, there is truly no reason to skip the Diamond Circle on your visit to Iceland.
 With the option to partake in a guided tour or even a self-drive trip, visitors can take in this jewel of a sightseeing route and create holiday memories that are sure to last a lifetime.